Dog & Cat Adoption

 As we are not able to have visitors on site – our new, temporary adoption process will involve:

-We will send you videos and photos of the potential animal so you can see what their temperament and character is like.
-You may be asked to provide photos or video of your home and a secure, private garden/yard (for a dog).
+For cats we will send you videos and photos of the potential cat/kittens so you can see what their temperament and character is like.

 If we don’t have an animal that is a match for you at the time we will keep your details on file for 3 months and keep looking for any potential matches that may come in.

-Step 4 – If a potential match is successful we will arrange an appointment for you to come in and meet the animal.
+Step 4 – If a potential match is successful we will complete the necessary paperwork with you electronically.

 All our animals are: